emqx/emqx-docs/en_US/durability/managing-replication.md

 ### Number of Shards

-The built-in durable sessions are split into shards, which are replicated independently from each other.
+The built-in durable storages are split into shards, which are replicated independently from each other.
-A higher number of shards allows for more parallel publishing and consuming of MQTT messages from the durable sessions.
+A higher number of shards allows for more parallel publishing and consuming of MQTT messages.
 However, each shard consumes system resources, such as file descriptors, and increases the volume of metadata stored per session.

 The `durable_storage.messages.n_shards` parameter controls the number of shards, which remains fixed once the durable sessions is initialized.

 ### Number of Sites

-The `durable_storage.messages.n_sites` configuration parameter determines the minimum number of sites that must be online for the durable sessions to initialize and start accepting writes.
-Once this minimum is met, the durable sessions begins allocating shards to the available sites in a balanced manner.
+The `durable_storage.messages.n_sites` configuration parameter determines the minimum number of sites that must be online for the durable storage to initialize and start accepting writes.
+Once this minimum is met, the durable storages begins allocating shards to the available sites in a balanced manner.

 The default value is `1`, meaning each node may initially consider itself the sole site responsible for data storage.
 This setup is optimized for single-node EMQX clusters.
 When the cluster forms, one node's view will eventually dominate, causing other nodes to abandon their stored data.

 In multi-node clusters, it is recommended to set the number of sites to the initial cluster size to prevent such conflicts.
-Note that once the durable sessions is initialized, this parameter cannot be changed.
+Note that once the durable storage is initialized, this parameter cannot be changed.

 ## Change Existing Cluster